-Maud was now approaching 40, but and she was regularly referred to as the “reigning English beauty”.
+Maud was now approaching 40, but she was regularly referred to as the “reigning English beauty”.
 In 1900 she appeared in London as Lady Punchestown in the musical “The Messenger Boy.”
 The cast also included another young Australian, 21 year-old Maie Saqui from Melbourne.
 She must have felt some degree of national consciousness as she also appeared in a patriotic sketch with Maie and other Australian favourites in June, entitled “Australia’s tribute to Britannia” (in aid of widows and orphans of Australians and New Zealanders who had fallen in the Boer War).

 By 1902 she was at a highpoint in her career – light comedy and musicals had become her forte.
-She played Lady St. Mallory in “Three Little Maids”.
+The year she played Lady St. Mallory in “Three Little Maids”.
 She travelled to perform in the US again, and briefly to South Africa.
 After a “serious operation,” Maud travelled again to Australia in 1904 with another Edwardes’ Gaiety troupe.
 She was extremely popular in Australia, and she knew it.
 A journalist for a newspaper in Kalgoorlie, Western Australia, put a typically Australian voice to this popularity when he wrote “Maud is the biggest-hearted woman the stage has ever known.
 Last time she was here she sold some of her magnificent emeralds to pay doctor’s bills for a girl member of the Company, and more of ’em to pay the hotel bill of a now- dead fascinating man member.
 You never heard of a woman speaking ill of Maud.
 That’s the record!”

 Maud Hobson during her final 1904 tour of Australia.
 The Australasian, Sat 14 May 1904 via National library of Australia, Trove.